graphicsdesk/spectate/README.md

 1. In the terminal, create a new directory with the article slug as the name.

-2. Move into the directory, and run `spectate create`
+2. Move into the directory, and run `spectate create`.

-3. TK: Set up remote

-4. Configure `config.yml` and `package.json`.
+3. Configure `config.yml` and `package.json`.
+Then, you can run `npm run dev`.

-5. `npm run dev`
+4. Create a new repository in **@spec-journalism** with the article slug as its name.
+Run `spectate init` and enter the name of the new slug.

 ## ai2html